mattjlewis/diozero/docs/docs/7_internals/2_Releases.md

 + DigitalInputDevices allow activeHigh to be overridden
 + Fix for Raspberry Pi Zero W - now loads the correct boarddefs file, rather than the generic Raspberry Pi one
 + Bugix for PwmOutputDevice cleanup

+## Release 1.1.6

++ Added operation to allow AutoCloseable interfaces to be automatically invoked on shutdown